Mid-Spring (344 AD)

 “The Balthi prince,” Keld answered.

 The three Tervingi with my father— dirt eaters, we called them—towered over us, pila at the ready, knives hanging from their belts.
-They would defend any slight to their Balthi leaders, otherwise even Keld would not have referred to Helm with any respectful title.
+They would defend any slight to their Balthi leaders, otherwise even Keld--watchful of his words--would not have referred to Helm with any respectful title.

 Matthi, only eight, spit in the dirt upon hearing the Balthi name.